 Taking responsibility and making changes in the floral industry

 The amount of waste created in the floral industry is creating an environmental hazard.
-Without proper waste management practices, the industry is contributing to environmental hotspots of degradation.
+Without proper waste management practices, the industry is contributing to the environmental hotspots of degradation.
 By educating consumers and producers about the benefits of flower waste management, a positive feedback loop can be created.
 Composting of waste where it is produced reduces the number of resources needed to move the unusable product while also providing farmers with organic soil amendments that will make their operations more profitable.

 2. Doughty, K. (2019, February 8).
 Roses are red, but they might not be green.
 Retrieved from https://aceee.org/blog/2019/02/roses-are-red-they-might-not-be-green